krupalakshman/Decoding_phone_usage_patterns/README.md

-Decoding Phone Usage Patterns in India
+# Decoding Phone Usage Patterns in India

-Technical Tags
+## Technical Tags

 Python, Machine Learning, Multi-class classification, Clustering, User Behavior Analysis, StreamlitDomain

-Problem Statement
+## Problem Statement

 Design a system to analyze mobile device usage and behavior using a dataset containing user information and device statistics.
 The project involves data preprocessing, machine learning, and clustering techniques to classify primary use and identify distinct usage patterns.
 The final application will be an interactive Streamlit interface featuring EDA visualizations and model results.

-Business Use Cases
+## Business Use Cases

-Behavioral Insights: Provide insights into user behavior patterns based on device usage metrics.
+- **Behavioral Insights:** Provide insights into user behavior patterns based on device usage metrics.

-Device Optimization: Assist manufacturers in optimizing device performance based on usage data.
+- **Device Optimization:** Assist manufacturers in optimizing device performance based on usage data.

-Personalized Services: Enable businesses to personalize offerings based on identified user segments.
+- **Personalized Services:** Enable businesses to personalize offerings based on identified user segments.

-Energy Efficiency: Help users understand battery drain patterns and optimize device usage.
+- **Energy Efficiency:** Help users understand battery drain patterns and optimize device usage.

-Approach
+## Approach

-1. Data Preparation:
+### 1. Data Preparation:

-Utilize a dataset with user IDs, device models, OS, and usage statistics.
+- Utilize a dataset with user IDs, device models, OS, and usage statistics.

-Merge and preprocess the dataset to ensure consistency and accuracy.
+- Merge and preprocess the dataset to ensure consistency and accuracy.

-2. Data Cleaning:
+### 2. Data Cleaning:

-Handle missing values using imputation techniques.
+- Handle missing values using imputation techniques.

-Standardize formats for OS and device models.
+- Standardize formats for OS and device models.

-Remove outliers based on statistical thresholds.
+- Remove outliers based on statistical thresholds.

-3. Exploratory Data Analysis (EDA):
+### 3. Exploratory Data Analysis (EDA):

-Analyze trends in mobile app usage, screen-on time, and battery consumption.
+- Analyze trends in mobile app usage, screen-on time, and battery consumption.

-Visualize correlations between features like data usage and battery drain.
+- Visualize correlations between features like data usage and battery drain.

-Identify patterns in Primary Use Class.
+- Identify patterns in Primary Use Class.

-4. Machine Learning and Clustering:
+### 4. Machine Learning and Clustering:

-Classification Models:
+#### Classification Models:

-Logistic Regression
+- Logistic Regression

-Decision Trees
+- Decision Trees

-Random Forest
+- Random Forest

-Gradient Boosting (XGBoost, LightGBM)
+- Gradient Boosting (XGBoost, LightGBM)

-Clustering Techniques:
+#### Clustering Techniques:

-K-Means
+- K-Means

-Hierarchical Clustering
+- Hierarchical Clustering

-DBSCAN
+- DBSCAN

-Gaussian Mixture Models
+- Gaussian Mixture Models

-Spectral Clustering
+- Spectral Clustering

-5. Application Development:
+### 5. Application Development:

-Build a Streamlit interface to display EDA insights, classification predictions, and clustering results.
+- Build a Streamlit interface to display EDA insights, classification predictions, and clustering results.

-6. Deployment:
+### 6. Deployment:

-Deploy the Streamlit application for user interaction.
+- Deploy the Streamlit application for user interaction.

-Data Flow and Architecture
+## Data Flow and Architecture

-Data Preparation:
+### Data Preparation:

-Clean and preprocess the dataset using Pandas and NumPy.
+- Clean and preprocess the dataset using Pandas and NumPy.

-Processing Pipeline:
+### Processing Pipeline:

-Perform EDA and feature engineering for ML models.
+- Perform EDA and feature engineering for ML models.

-Model Training:
+### Model Training:

-Train classification and clustering models using Scikit-learn, TensorFlow, or PyTorch.
+- Train classification and clustering models using Scikit-learn, TensorFlow, or PyTorch.

-Save trained models for deployment.
+- Save trained models for deployment.

-Deployment:
+### Deployment:

-Develop a Streamlit-based interface.
+- Develop a Streamlit-based interface.

-Deliverables
+## Deliverables

-Data Preparation: Clean and merge the dataset for analysis.
+- **Data Preparation:** Clean and merge the dataset for analysis.

-Machine Learning Models: Train and evaluate classification and clustering models.
+- **Machine Learning Models:** Train and evaluate classification and clustering models.

-Application Development: Develop a Streamlit interface to display results and predictions.
+- **Application Development:** Develop a Streamlit interface to display results and predictions.